felipehimself/felipehimself/README.md

 ### Hi there 👋

-I'm Felipe Couto a software developer.
-I'm interested in problem solving, movies, sports and most importantly code a lot! :)
+I'm Felype Couto (yeah with Y, my dad did this to me, it's not usual in Brazil 😓 but what can I do) I'm a software developer.
+I'm interested in problem solving, movies, sports, dogs, and most importantly code a lot! :)

 🧰 Besides my day to day tasks at my job I'm currently working on personal projects
 <br/>